AI Summary

 You’ll find the setting on the plugin Settings page.

-Scroll down to the Mail section and use the dropdown to select your primary alias as the From Email.
+Scroll down to the Mail section and enter your primary alias as the From Email.

 As we said before, the email you select here will be the primary From address.
 If you check the Force From Email setting, all of the plugins on your site will use it.